Decode The Narcissistic Personality Disorder Diagnostic Criteria

 Early Intervention: A Controversial Counterpoint

-A point of debate exists around the onset of this disorder.
+When does narcissism first show up in a person?
+A debate exists around the onset of NPD.

-The consensus in clinical psychology suggests that a diagnosis of a personality disorder should be deferred until at least 18 years of age.
-This age boundary is seen as the last opportunity to reverse the damage inflicted by a traumatic or invalidating childhood.
+A consensus in clinical psychology suggests that a diagnosis of a personality disorder should be deferred until at least 18 years of age.
+This age boundary is considered the last opportunity to reverse the damage inflicted by a traumatic or invalidating childhood.

-However, there exists the counterargument that early intervention, when youth exhibits signs of deep-seated narcissism, may serve as a powerful preventative measure.
+However, there exists the counterargument that early diagnosis and intervention, when a youth starts showing the first signs of narcissism, may serve as a powerful preventative measure.

-A diagnosis not only informs the patient but also serves as a guide for future medical and mental health providers, steering the therapeutic course.
+A diagnosis not only informs the patient, but it also serves as a guide for future medical and mental health providers, steering the therapeutic course.

 The DSM helpfully standardized the NPD diagnostic criteria, so that all over the world, clinicians reach the same diagnosis.